simular-ai/Agent-S/README.md

 > ❗**Warning**❗: If you are on a Linux machine, creating a `conda` environment will interfere with `pyatspi`.
 As of now, there's no clean solution for this issue.
 Proceed through the installation without using `conda` or any virtual environment.

 > ⚠️**Disclaimer**⚠️: To leverage the full potential of Agent S2, we utilize [UI-TARS](https://github.com/bytedance/UI-TARS) as a grounding model (7B-DPO or 72B-DPO for better performance).
-They can be hosted locally, on Hugging Face Inference Endpoints, or SageMaker.
-Our code supports Hugging Face Inference Endpoints and SageMaker.
-Fortunately, running Agent S2 does not require this model.
+They can be hosted locally, or on Hugging Face Inference Endpoints.
+Our code supports Hugging Face Inference Endpoints.
 Check out [Hugging Face Inference Endpoints](https://huggingface.co/learn/cookbook/en/enterprise_dedicated_endpoints) for more information on how to set up and query this endpoint.
+However, running Agent S2 does not require this model, and you can use alternative API based models for visual grounding, such as Claude.

 Clone the repository:
 ```